 VAT, put simply, is an additional 20% on costs.
 It accounts for additional services or occurrences at each stage of production.

 Here, we’re talking exclusively about VAT costs on commercial properties.
 We’ve defined what makes a property commercial in a one of our previous posts, but it’s essentially any building used for business.
-As we’ve previously stated, it’s important that you have a basic understanding of VAT if you’re involved in the process.
+As we’ve previously stated, it’s important that you have a labor price list and a basic understanding of VAT if you’re involved in the process.

 You don’t always have to pay VAT.
 Commercial property, when it’s being sold or leased, is actually often exempt.
 From the point of view of the buyer, this is generally preferable in the short-term.